 The District of Columbia was established as a State Apprenticeship Council on May 21, 1946.
 The District is one of 27 State Apprenticeship Councils (SAC’s) given authority by the US Department of Labor to determine eligibility for registered apprenticeship programs.

 The DC Apprenticeship Council is supported by the DC Office of Apprenticeship, Information and Training within the DC Department of Employment Services to carry out the daily functions of the apprenticeship system.
-Apprenticeship Office staff act as a secretariat for the Apprenticeship Council, whose primary functions are to promote, administrate, install and monitor registered apprenticeship programs.
+Apprenticeship Office staff act as a secretariat for the Apprenticeship Council, and whose primary functions are to promote, administrate, install and monitor registered apprenticeship programs.

-Through their promotion of apprenticeships, Apprenticeship Office staff educate the surrounding community, community-based organizations and public schools educators and students on the apprenticeship training system a as viable career alternative.
+Through their promotion of apprenticeships, Apprenticeship Office staff educate the surrounding communities, community-based organizations and public schools educators and students on the apprenticeship training system a as viable career alternative.
 Staff also promote the apprenticeship training system to employers and industries as a means of expanding available apprenticeship programs and increasing employment and training opportunities for local and area residents.
 Apprenticeship Office staff have the knowledge and expertise to provide employers seeking apprenticeship registration with technical assistance in the development of appropriate apprenticeship standards that must be approved by the Apprenticeship Council.

 Apprenticeship training programs are an extension of education and are available for out-of-school youth and adults.